<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • A failure to sell a house in order to purchase this house in the event that a contract included this contingency.

-• The buyer determining that the inspection revealed far more problems than either anticipated or that the seller is willing to fix.
-If certain problems are not remedied, for instance issues that pertain to safety, then the mortgage underwriter may not approve the home loan.
+• The buyer determined that the inspection revealed far more problems than either anticipated or that the seller is willing to fix.
+If certain problems are not remedied, for instance, issues that pertain to safety, then the mortgage underwriter may not approve the home loan.
 The VA underwriters are particularly strict on ensuring that homes meet code before approving financing.

 However, in a seller’s market, which is one where the demand for housing exceeds the current market inventory, soliciting backup offers for when your home sale falls through is prudent.
 A backup offer means that you have a second (or even third) purchase agreement with separate parties that offer the house to each in turn if the primary purchase agreement fails to meet certain deadlines, such as a timely closing within 45 days.

-Important things to note about backup offers before you make the decision to accept them:
+Important things to note about backup offers before you decide to accept them:

 • In most states that offer option or contingency periods, you can continue to list and show the property until the house is officially under contract.